xorpaul/go-elastic-board/README.md

 1. **Connection Issues**: Ensure Elasticsearch is accessible and CORS is properly configured
 2. **TLS Certificate Errors**: Verify certificate paths and permissions in the configuration
 3. **Permission Denied**: Check that the specified ports are available and the user has binding permissions
+4. **Certificate Reload Failures**: Check file permissions and paths.
+Enable debug mode to see detailed reload logs
+5. **File Watcher Issues**: Ensure the application has read access to certificate directories

 ### Debug Mode